lucylow/Microaggression_bingo/README.md

 * "**Daily** verbal, behavioural, or environmental indignities, **whether intentional or unintentional**, that communicate **hostile**, **derogatory**, or **negative** prejudicial slights and insults toward any group."

-**Explain Privilege to those who do not see it:**
+**Explain Privilege to those who do not see it**
-* Teacher tells students they are having a race and the winner recieves a prize
-* However, **some students get a head start** on this race
+* Teacher tells students they are having a race and the winner recieves a prize.
+However, **some students get a head start** on this race:

   <a href="https://www.youtube-nocookie.com/embed/4K5fbQ1-zps
 " target="_blank"><img src="http://img.youtube.com/vi/4K5fbQ1-zps/0.jpg"